HerbVar-Network/bruna-presentation_steering2024/README.md

-# bruna-presentation_steering2024
+# EM Bruna Presentation, 2024 Steering Committee Meeting

-E Bruna presentation on github templates for the 2024 Steering Committee Meeting
+Slides and handout for EM Bruna presentation on github templates at the 2024 Steering Committee Meeting.